KQM-git/TCL/docs/evidence/characters/anemo/kaedehara-kazuha.md

 **Evidence:**
 [YouTube](https://www.youtube.com/watch?v=Biw0_7STVK0)
 This video shows the tech first and a normal fall second.
-Note the elemental Skill CD when kazuha's feet touches the ground, 4.8 without the tech and 5.1 with the tech, which means it may save around ~0.3 seconds.
+Note the Elemental Skill CD when kazuha's feet touches the ground, 4.8 without the tech and 5.1 with the tech, which means it may save around ~0.3 seconds.

 **Significance:**
 This tech is useful if you only want to tap E with Kazuha without initiating a plunge attack.
-For example if you want to reapply VV shred to some Frozen enemies but you don't want to shatter them.
+For example if you want to reapply VV shred to some Frozen enemies but you don't want to Shatter them.

 ### Kazuha Land Cancel